unityfire/alexa-ha/README.md

 - Trigger custom server side rules and return a response which is spoken by the Echo (i.e. say 'watch a movie' automatically sets up your Home Theater by powering on the Projector/AV Receiver/HTPC, lowering the Projector Screen, dimming the lights, etc.)
 - Research virtually anything via voice through [Wolfram Alpha] API
 - Display customized 'cards' in the Alexa App
-- Automatically generates the Skill 'utterances' based on configured devices/rooms
+- Automatically generates the Skill '[utterances]' based on configured devices/rooms, which trains Echo voice model for boosted accuracy
 - Crude support for Text-To-Speech 'announcements' by pairing the Echo with your HA server over Bluetooth

 The current version is focused on perfecting Alexa support for [OpenHAB].
 Other HA solutions may be added in the future.